 There has been considerable discussion recently in the press and at legal conferences regarding whether a digital asset offered as a security can over time become something other than a security.
-I think framing the question that way might miss an important point, which I hope to make with my remarks here today.
+I think framing the question that way slightly misses the point.

-To start, I think a better line of inquiry is: "Can a digital asset or token that was originally offered in a securities offering ever be sold in a manner that does not constitute a securities offering?"
-In cases where the digital asset or token represents a set of rights that give the holder a financial interest in an enterprise the answer is likely no. In these cases, calling the transaction an initial coin offering, or "ICO," won't take it out of the purview of the U.S. securities laws.
+I think a better line of inquiry is can a digital asset or token that was originally offered in a securities offering ever be sold in a manner that does not constitute a securities offering?
+In the cases where the digital asset or token represents a set of rights that give the holder a financial interest in an enterprise the answer is likely no. In these cases, where the token is simply another name for an interest that looks and behaves like an equity or debt instrument, renaming it won't take it out of the purview of the U.S. securities laws.
+By the way, there may be situations where this is being done not to attempt to evade our laws-there are issuers who are using tokenization of these interests to create securities where ownership may be efficiently recorded on the block chain.

-But what of those cases where there is no central enterprise being invested in and where the digital asset or token is sold only to be used to purchase a good or service available through the network on which it was created?
+But what of those cases where there is no central enterprise being invested in and where the digital asset or token represents a good or service available through the network on which it was created?
 I believe in these cases the answer is a qualified "yes," and I'd like to share my thinking with you today about the circumstances under which that could occur.